mitchs-dev/engineering-expeditions/docs/_posts/2025-10-23-more-than-a-tech-company-our-goal-for-corespark-in-the-yadkin-valley.md

 Only after we understand the *problem* can we architect a *solution*.
 Sometimes, that solution is a new website.
 But it might also be a small, affordable "micro-solution" to automate a single task.
 It might be a strategic plan to help you get more out of the tools you already pay for.
 Or it might be a consultation on how to safely and effectively use new AI tools to make your team more efficient.

-## **Our Commitment to the Yadkin Valley**
+## **Our Commitment to the Yadkin Valley and Twin Counties**

 Corespark is my commitment to the local business community.
 My goal is to break the cycle of complexity and frustration and to provide the strategic guidance that has, until now, been out of reach for many SMBs.

 We're here to build long-term relationships, to provide honest advice, and to help our local economy thrive in the digital age.

-If you're a business owner in the Yadkin Valley and feel like technology is a problem you have to *manage* instead of a tool you can *use*, let's talk.
+If you're a business owner in the Yadkin Valley or Twin Counties and feel like technology is a problem you have to *manage* instead of a tool you can *use*, let's talk.

-You can learn more about our approach at [https://corespark.io](https://corespark.io) or give us a call at \+1 (336) 443-2223.
+You can learn more about our approach at [corespark.io](https://corespark.io) or give us a call at [(336) 443-2223](tel:+13364432223).

-I can't wait to get started.
+I can't wait to get started!

-## Sources

-1. This is actually taken from the README of the [worklog principles](https://github.com/mitchs-dev/worklog#principles).
-2. Date was taken from: https://www.inc.com/melanie-curtin/in-an-8-hour-day-the-average-worker-is-productive-for-this-many-hours.html